RanggaPrathama/Game-Checkers/README.md

-# Game-Checkers
+# Python-Checkers-AI
-Kecerdasan Buatan AI Pada Game Checkers
+A checkers AI using the minimax algorithm.